 - 70 days after the transaction

-Your payment card will be deactivated after 85 days, until your claims are resolved.
+If your claims are not resolved within 85 days, your payment card will be deactivated (until your claims are resolved).
 Check the junk folder in your email for these notices.
-If you do not have an email associated with your Optum Financial account, the notices will be sent to the home mailing address associated with your account.
+If you do not have an email address associated with your Optum account, the notices will be sent via U.S. Mail.

 The FSA administrator sends these notifications for every health care FSA unsubstantiated claim throughout the year.

-To resolve a claim, you should do one of the following prior to December 31, 2021:
+To resolve a claim, you should do one of the following:

 - Substantiate the original claim with documentation.
 Documentation may include: